rust-lang/rfcs/text/3176-cargo-multi-dep-artifacts.md

 However, Cargo allows [renaming dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#renaming-dependencies-in-cargotoml), to refer to a crate by a different name than the one it was published under.
-If you use this feature, you may have multiple dependencies on exactly the same version of the same crate, as long as the dependencies have different names.
+If you use this feature, you may have multiple dependencies on the same version of the same crate, as long as the dependencies have different names.
 For example:

 ```toml
 [dependencies]